wizonesolutions/todoist-sorter-node/README.md

 ### Privacy/security

 These are used by the app to talk directly to the Todoist API and are not sent anywhere else.
-I store the Todoist token in a local Mongo database using Meteor's APIs so that you don't have to log in for every check (your credentials are transferred with HTTPS, but this minimizes how often they have to be).

 ## Running

-`meteor --settings=settings.json`
+`node todoist-sorter`

 ## Reporting bugs, requesting features, asking questions